eVAL-Agency/net-diag/README.md

 Specify `--json` as an argument to perform a single iteration of diagnostics and output the results in JSON format.

+### Threads

+By default on Linux, the diagnostics will run as a background thread to provide real-time updates.

+This can be disabled by specifying `--no-threads`.

+**Windows**: Threading is not supported on Windows, so the diagnostics will always run in a single thread.

 ## Bundled dependencies